Types of Annual Flowers List with Pictures

 We continually update this database, so please bookmark it and check back weekly.

-You can use it for inspiration but you can also use it to get various bits of information about each flower.
+You can use it for inspiration but you can also use it to get various bits of information about the annual plant species.
 Under each image and name (common and scientific) we include a table that sets out important growing information.

 If you’re looking to drill down your search, check out:

 Do you need to expand your flower search?